triton-inference-server/server/python/openai/README.md

 > [!IMPORTANT]
 > `--load-model` requires `--model-control-mode=explicit`.
 Using `--load-model`
 > without it is an error. `--load-model=*` must be the **only** `--load-model`
-> argument; combining it with a named model is an error.
+> argument and combining it with a named model is an error.

 ### Dynamic Load / Unload API